21st Century Man Handbook

 • Provide for others, Protect family, Look after others

-• Constant intense horniness, Seek variety, GOMO (get off move on)
+• Constant intense horniness, Seek variety, GOMO (get off move on), Rape

 The handbook tries to avoid the word masculinity and instead uses the phrase “male flavored” which is more descriptive and avoids the bad baggage that the term “masculinity” continues to have in all of our heads, along with the confusion it perpetuates.

 • Straight – too often used as a shield.
-The new term is “opposite-sexual” keeping the focus on what gives us a boner.
+The new term is “opposite-sexual” keeping the focus on just sexuality, which leaves behind all the barnacles that have formed on this label.

-• LGBTQIA+ – We use “The Hand Thing” (described in the Sex Area) to better indicate the landscape of human sex-related characteristics and avoid this awful list of ad hoc terms that both overlap and leave gaps.
-The Hand Thing does a better job, and it’s fun too.
+• LGBTQIA+ – We instead use “The Hand Thing” (described in the Sex Area) to better describe the landscape of human sex-related characteristics and then we can avoid this awful list of ad hoc terms that both overlap and leave gaps.
+The Hand Thing does a far better job, and it’s fun too.

 • Minorities – The mere mention of this is what perpetuates the idea that something is lesser.
 Just ignore this word and move on.